Mr Colin Forman

 BA(HONS), MBBS, MA

-Mr Colin Forman is a consultant Transplant and Vascular Surgeon at the Royal Free Hospital.
+Mr Colin Forman is a Consultant Transplant Surgeon at the Royal Free Hospital.
 He qualified from UCL medical school, London in 2000 having completed preclinical training at Cambridge University.

 Mr Forman’s post graduate training took in a spell as a junior doctor in Birmingham, followed by two years in the liver and kidney transplant unit in Brisbane, Australia and then higher surgical training across three teaching hospitals in London.